Article

 Key takeaways

-- Indonesia has emerged as a popular choice for expats and digital nomads in recent years.
+- Indonesia has become a popular choice for expats and digital nomads in recent years.

-- Applying for one of the many Indonesian visas and finding jobs calls for thorough research and careful planning.
+- Applying for one of the many Indonesian visas and finding jobs requires thorough research and careful planning.

 - Deel’s step-by-step guide shows you how to effortlessly navigate the Indonesian visa process and settle into your new home.